-Testing should be done if students, teachers, and employees have symptoms of COVID-19.
-Testing may be recommended in schools for people without symptoms in certain situations, such as if there is a high rate of spread in a school or within a particular age group.
-Testing may also be done if a student, teacher, or employee is exposed to someone who tested positive for COVID-19.
+Some people may be asymptomatic.
+This means they have no signs or symptoms of the virus but can still spread it to others.
+Testing may be recommended for people without symptoms in certain situations, such as if there is a high number of cases in a school.
+Asymptomatic testing may also be done if a person is exposed to someone who tested positive for COVID-19.